-Here's a snapshot of some of the top stories we're following Thursday evening:
+Here are some of the top stories we're following Thursday evening at NBC News:

 Kerry, Iran foreign minister pleased with tone of nuke talks